Speak to a Dryer Vent Professional in Your Area

 How Does A Lint Build Up Occur?

 Each time you use the dryer, that lint is exposed to hot, damp air.
 More and more lint blows through the ventilation system, and those particles begin to stick together in the humid environment.
-Just as you notice the collection on your lint trap is sometimes very thick and fluffy, the collection of debris along your dryer vents and hoses can grow thicker and thicker as well.
+Just as you notice the collection on your dryer lint trap is sometimes very thick and fluffy, the collection of debris along your dryer vents outside and hoses can grow thicker and thicker as well.

 Once the build-up is thick enough, hot air can no longer pass through easily.
 Some pieces of lint may break free from the congested duct, and as a result, the dryer vent blows lint outside.